wxcctechsummit/holcct2107/labslive/lab3.md

 Your `<POD>` is your `POD ID` allocated.
 ## Steps

-### 1. Copy out the flow and configure the advanced flow
+### 1. Copy out the flow and configure the advanced flow 2

-Open the Portal > Routing Strategy > Flow page.
+- Open the Portal > Routing Strategy > Flow page.
-Copy the existing flow flow_Lab1_Task2 and edit the copied flow - name it flow_Lab2_<ID>
+- Copy the existing flow `Flow_Lab2_<ID>` and edit the copied flow - name it `Flow_Lab3_<ID>`
-Edit the flow to go into flow designer.
+- Edit the flow to go into flow designer.
-Ensure that you configure the Menu steps with a 3 option - 2 queue, 1 Blind Transfer step.
-Ensure you configure all the fields in the menu step including the prompts and the entry timeout (requires you to explore all options on the step).
-Ensure you configure all the blind transfer location to Cisco Toll Free : +18005536387 –Note: This will actually connect you to the live toll free number!

 ### 2. Enhance the existing flow with an authentication piece

 - Drag a play message block, Collect Digits, HTTP Request, Condition Block, 2 more Play message blocks and put them in front of the menu step.
-- Ensure the prompts are plugged in to the play message prompts. welcome, enter_pin, and after the HTTP and Condition, a corresponding success and failure prompt.
+- Ensure the prompts are plugged in to the play message prompts. `welcome`, `enter_pin`, and after the HTTP and Condition, a corresponding success and failure prompt.

 ### 3. Configure the Collect Digits block